MIROC-DOC/model_description/draft/p-dif_en.md

 $$G_H=-\frac{L^2}{q^2}\frac{g}{\Theta}\left(\beta_\theta \frac{\partial \Theta_l}{\partial z}+\beta_q \frac{\partial Q_w}{\partial z}\right).$$

-The above formulas appear to be different from those in Nakanishi (2001), but are equivalent and can be computed with a smaller computationnal cost.
+The above formulas appear to be different from those in Nakanishi (2001), but are equivalent and can be computed with a smaller computational cost.

-#### Calculation of diffusion coefficients
+#### Calculation of Diffusion Coefficients

 The diffusion coefficients for momentum, twice turbulent kinetic energy, heat and water are represented by